mulw/LocationBased-App/README.md

     PostgreSQL and PostGIS Database along with Docker

 For detailed installation instructions, please refer to the GeoDjango documentation.
-Installation

-To install Location-Based Web Application, follow these steps:
-Maps with Django⁽²⁾: GeoDjango, PostGIS & Leaflet

-A quickstart guide to create a web map with the Python-based web framework Django using its module GeoDjango, the PostgreSQL database with its spatial extension PostGIS and Leaflet, a JavaScript library for interactive maps.
+Maps with Django, GeoDjango, PostGIS & Leaflet creating a web map with the Python-based web framework Django using its module GeoDjango, the PostgreSQL database with its spatial extension PostGIS and Leaflet, a JavaScript library for interactive maps would involve the following.
-© 2020 Paolo Melchiorre “Photo at the sunrise of Bivacco Fusco trail sign in Abruzzo, Italy” © 2020 Paolo Melchiorre “Photo at the sunrise of Bivacco Fusco trail sign in Abruzzo, Italy” Maps with Django (2 part series)

-    Maps with Django⁽¹⁾: GeoDjango, SpatiaLite & Leaflet Maps with Django⁽²⁾: GeoDjango, PostGIS & Leaflet

 Contents

     Abstract